outragedpinkracoon/str_t_exercise/README.md

 Understand:

-* how low level C's string handling is
+* how low-level C's string handling is
 * how higher-level languages (possibly implemented in C) might wrap low level C strings to add some safety
 * the tricky problem of memory ownership and when/where to free allocated memory
 * how easy it is to forget to free memory you have allocated